 Our unique classroom settings mirror the workplace, providing students with opportunities to practice and develop skills to levels required for successful employment.
-Bates offers two-year associate of technology degrees, certificates of competency, certificates of training, industry certifications and, in specific programs, prepares students for the achievement of state licensure achievement.
+Bates offers two-year associate of technology degrees, certificates of competency, certificates of training, industry certifications and, in specific programs, prepares students for the achievement of state licensure.
 The college maintains articulation degrees with several four-year universities, making some of the college's two-year degrees transferable.

 We invite you to explore more and then contact us today.